-PHL 305 Topics in Nineteenth and Twentieth Century Philosophy (3) F (evennumbered years).
+PHL 305 Topics in Nineteenth and Twentieth Century Philosophy (3) F (even numbered years).
 Survey of a selected movement or trend in nineteenth and twentieth century philosophy such as German idealism, American pragmatism, phenomenology and existentialism, and the analytic tradition.
-May be repeated with departmental approval for a total of 6 credit hours if course content varies significantly.
-Prerequisite: PHL 210.
+May be repeated with departmenta approval for a total of 6 credit hours if course content varies significantly.
+Prerequisite PHL 210.

-PHL 310 Political Theory (3) F. Political theories of classical thinkers, Plato and Aristotle; of church fathers, Augustine and Aquinas; and of modern theorists, Machiavelli, Hobbes, Locke, Rousseau, and Mill; Marxism and Fascism.
+PHL 310 Political Theory (3) F. Political theories of classical thinkers, Plato and Aristotle of church fathers, Augustine and Aquinas; and of modern theorists, Machiavelli Hobbes, Locke, Rousseau, and Mill; Marxism and Fascism.
 Same as GOV 310.
-Prerequisite: GOV 101 or PHL 210 or 230.
+Prerequi site: GOV 101 or PHL 210 or 230.
 LAS Ethics, LAS Writing.

 PHL 312 Contemporary Political Philosophy (3) Sp (odd-numbered years).
-Political theories since the mid-twentieth century to the present including movements such as libertarianism, neo-conservatism, neo-liberalism, communitarianism, feminism, and environmentalism.
+Politica theories since the mid-twentieth century to the present including movements such a libertarianism, neo-conservatism, neo-liberalism, communitarianism, feminism, an environmentalism.
 Same as GOV 312.
 Prerequisite: GOV 101 or PHL 210 or 230.
+LA Ethics.

-PHL 325 Ethics of Environmental and Natural Resource Policy (3) Sp (even-numbered years).
-A study of alternative theories of environmental ethics, the implications of these theories for natural resource and wildlife policy, and their application to some contemporary natural resource and wildlife management issues.
+PHL 325 Ethics of Environmental and Natural Resource Policy (3) Sp (even-numbere years).
+A study of alternative theories of environmental ethics, the implications of thes theories for natural resource and wildlife policy, and their application to some conten porary natural resource and wildlife management issues.
 Prerequisite: PHL 230.